Bedework/bw-dav-tester/README.md

 								test.
 				6) GETOTHER - the tool finds the newest sibling resource to the one specified in the <ruri> element.
 				6) GETCONTAINS XXX - the tool finds the child resource whose content contains the supplied text "XXX".
+				7) GETWAIT [N] - Try N times to GET resource.
+Terminate on anything other than 404 or 200 This allows e.g. indexing to catch up.

 		ELEMENT <ruri>
 			the URI of the request.
 Multiple <ruri>'s are allowed with DELETEALL only.